udbhav1/GPG-Messenger/README.md

 ```
 $ echo "FACEBOOK_PASSWORD" | gpg --armor -r "YOUR_PUBLIC_KEY" -e > FILENAME
 ```
+2. Create an empty file called **config.json** with the path /accounts/facebook/config.json in the project folder
-2. Navigate to the directory where the files are saved and run `python messenger.py facebook` and follow the prompts.
+3. Navigate to the directory where the files are saved and run `python messenger.py facebook` and follow the prompts.

-3. Finally, to launch the app, run
+4. Finally, to launch the app, run
 ```
 $ python3 app.py
 ```